tweetnfts/TweetX/README.md

      style="float: left; margin-right: 10px;" />
 # TweetX

-Welcome to the decentralized interface for mining tweets as NFTs.
+Welcome to the decentralized interface for minting tweets as NFTs.
 Our revolutionary project lets you convert and store any tweet as an NFT simply from its ID, offering a simplified user experience and seamless integration with OpenSea.
 It's the future of preserving digital cultural moments 🚀.<br>

 🐦 Tweet it.
 Mint it. 🐦